Marji Armstrong: Early life

 Marjorie Jean Armstrong (née McInnes) was born in Mortlake, Victoria, Australia on 18 September 1943.
 She was named after Marjorie Lawrence (soprano), who her mother admired so much that she wanted to name her daughter after her.

-She grew up in the Australian bush, working with livestock on her family’s property in theWestern District of Victoria, followed as a young adult by experience on the land in outback Queensland and Western Australia.
+She grew up in the Australian bush, working with livestock on her family’s property in the Western District of Victoria, followed as a young adult by experience on the land in outback Queensland and Western Australia.
 Following her move to WA in 1966, she married Anthony Gordon (Tony) Armstrong in 1968.
 The family, including son [redacted] (b.
 1969), owned a mixed farming operation near Cranbrook, Western Australia.

 In the early years of the marriage, the family ran the farm as well as several small rural business operations, including a local transport company (operated until Tony’s death in 2007), and a shearing contracting business.
 With her husband doing the shearing, Marji was the cook and part-time rouseabout.

 In partnership with her sister-in-law Rosemary McInnes, Marji started "Bushman’s Bazaar", an early cottage industry specialising in home made products including spun and knitted goods, jams, preserves and morning and afternoon teas for tourist buses.
 She was instrumental in forming a local tourism promotion group for the Cranbrook area.

 In 1986, Marji opened an equestrian centre dedicated to Classical Equestrian Arts in Forrestfield, Perth, which she ran until moving it back to Cranbrook in 1999.
 In 1985, she purchased her Spanish Andalusian stallion, Dulcero, from the van der Drift family in Qld and was influential in the re-formation of the then defunct Western Australian Branch of the Andalusian Horse Association of Australasia.

 During these years she competed successfully in FEI dressage, horse trials and the show ring before switching to teaching and training.
 She held an International Competitors License for several years.